 In its proposed Preventive Controls Rule, FDA outlines the modified requirements for qualified facilities.
 A facility is eligible for modified requirements if it either:

-The sales thresholds apply to the value of all food sales, not just sales of processed product.
+The sales thresholds apply to the value of human food sales, not just sales of processed product, but excluding sales of animal feed.
 This includes sales of produce, hay, commodities like corn and soybeans, dairy, livestock, and processed foods.
 The baseline year for calculating any changes due to inflation is 2011.
+However, the re-proposed definition of very small business ($1 million dollars) means that all facilities with less than $1 million dollars in sale qualify for modified requirements, simplifying a facilities determination that it qualifies for modified requirements without having to track the percentage of sales to qualified end users.

 For the full list of out-right exemptions and modified requirements in the proposed Preventive Controls Rule, click here.